rupalisinha23/sentiment-analysis-model-deployment/README.md

 ## Evaluation and Results
-Accuracy score of 85.4% (This has a lot of scope of improvement where we can further experiment with the model architecture or with the tuning of the hyperparameters.)
+Accuracy score of 85.4% (This has a lot of scope for improvement where we can further experiment with the model architecture or with the tuning of the hyperparameters.)

 ## Getting Started